notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 ### v7.9 and previous versions

+The `functionList.xml` config file contains XML entries for each language's function list definition, as well as a map that tells Notepad++ which section of the XML is applied to each file type.

 If you want to add **Function List** capability for your User Defined Language (UDL), you can.
 You need to add two groups of information:

 1. In the `<associationMap>` section, you need to add lines like the following